2028 Philippine barangay and Sangguniang Kabataan elections

+Barangay and Sangguniang Kabataan elections (BSKE) in the Philippines are scheduled to be held on November 13, 2028.
+The elections will determine all 42,010 barangay captains and 294,070 barangay councilors, for a total of 336,080 seats.
+Five seats in each Sangguniang Barangay (barangay council) are needed for a majority.
+Barangays are the smallest type of local government unit in the Philippines, and their governance is nonpartisan.

+Elections for the local youth councils, Sangguniang Kabataan (SK), will be held at the same time.
+The youth will elect an SK chairperson and seven SK councilors in each barangay.
+The SK chairperson will automatically serve as an ex officio member of the Sangguniang Barangay.
+Members of the Sangguniang Barangay designated as Indigenous Peoples Mandatory Representatives (IPMRs) are not elected as part of the BSKE.

-Originally scheduled to be held on December 1, 2025, President Marcos signed a law postponing the elections to November 2026.
+The elections were originally scheduled to be held on December 1, 2025, but were postponed to November 2, 2026, under a law signed by President Bongbong Marcos.
+They were later postponed again to November 13, 2028.

 Electoral system

 Each barangay has an elected chief executive, the barangay captain, and an eight-seat legislature, the Sangguniang Barangay, of which seven are elected at-large in this election.

 Voters aged 15 to 30 years old on election day also elect among themselves the Sangguniang Kabataan chairperson in each barangay, who is the eighth member of the Sangguniang Barangay, and all seven members of the SK at-large.

-Both the barangay captain and the SK chairperson are elected via the first-past-the-post system, while the legislatures are elected via multiple non-transferable votes.
+Both the barangay captain and the SK chairperson are elected via the first-past-the-post system, while the legislators are elected via multiple non-transferable votes.
+All elected officials shall serve four-year terms.

 Barangay-level elections are nonpartisan elections.
 Slates of candidates for barangay captain and seven councilors, and an SK chairman and SK councilors, are common; a slate of barangay and SK candidates may cross-endorse each other.
 Political parties allegedly clandestinely support their candidates despite the nonpartisan nature of the election.

-Upon their election, barangay captains shall elect their cities' or municipalities' Liga ng mga Barangay president, previously known and still known as the "Association of Barangay Captains" or ABC president, who also sits on their respective local municipal or city council.
+Upon their election, barangay captains shall elect their cities' or municipalities' Liga ng mga Barangay (lit. 'league of the barangays') president, previously known and still known as the "Association of Barangay Captains" or ABC president, who also sits on their respective local municipal or city council.
 The municipal and city ABC presidents in a province shall elect among themselves a provincial ABC president who also sits on the provincial board.
 The provincial and independent city ABC chairmen shall elect among themselves the national leadership of the League.

 Unlike the barangay captains, who have their own national federation, the SK chairpersons do not have such an equivalent body after its reformation in 2018.